krish-21/iStock/README.md

 One of the limitations of iStock is that we assume that the User gives the right type of input.
 Eg. When iStock asks for an integer, it is assumed that the input provided is an integer.
 If a character is given as the input, the program fails to check it and unintended results are observed.

+We were working on login/signup function but could not finish it in time so the program deletes all data of the user when the program ends but you cannot edit or delete any of your transaction during the program execution as this can have financial risks.

 ### Assumptions